 Conservation status Data deficient (DD)

-Ñirre, as the Chileans call it, was first described in 1838 as a new species of southern beech and named Fagus glutinosa, after having been discovered in its deciduous state and without flowers (or presumably fruit).
-Incidentally, some usually reliable reference books continue to perpetuate a myth that Eucryphia glutinosa is evergreen in the wild – this is not true!
+The Chilean endemic Ñirre is the only deciduous Eucryphia.
+It was first described in 1838 as a new species of southern beech and named Fagus glutinosa, after having been discovered in its deciduous state and without flowers (or presumably fruit) to show its true allegiance.
+Strangely, some usually reliable reference books including the Hillier Manual continue to perpetuate a myth that Eucryphia glutinosa is evergreen in the wild – this is not true!

-A little later, in c.
-1845, it was discovered again by Claude (Claudio) Gay on the banks of the Biobío River, and from this discovery the proper identity of Ñirre became apparent and it was reclassified as Eucryphia.
+It was discovered again c.
+1845 by Claude (Claudio) Gay on the banks of the Biobío River, and from this discovery Ñirre’s proper identity became apparent and it was reclassified as Eucryphia.
 This time lapse may be partly explained by the fact that E. glutinosa is quite rare in the wild.
-Unlike the other Chilean species, E. cordifolia, it neither forms especially large trees nor occurs as a common constituent of the forests it inhabits.
-Rather, it seems to be an occasional component of riparian woods, with a relatively restricted distribution in the La Araucanía, Biobío, and Maule regions of central southern Chile between 200 and 1400 m asl (though it can become locally abundant as a small shrub at high altitudes) (Gardner et al. 2006).
-In a month-long expedition with the Royal Botanic Garden Edinburgh in 2013, in which a great deal of time was spent in these three regions, we only chanced upon it once, in the valley of San Fabián de Alico growing by the river in the company of Drimys winteri, Dasyphyllum diacanthoides, Laurelia sempervirens and Lomatia dentata.
+In contrast with the other indigenous Chilean species E. cordifolia, it neither forms especially large trees nor is it a common constituent of the forests it inhabits.
+Rather, it seems to be an occasional component of riparian woods with a relatively restricted distribution in central-southern Chile (Gardner et al. 2006).
+During a month-long expedition with the Royal Botanic Garden Edinburgh in 2013, in which a great deal of time was spent in this region, we only chanced upon it once, in the valley of San Fabián de Alico growing by the river in the company of Drimys winteri, Dasyphyllum diacanthoides, Laurelia sempervirens and Lomatia dentata (pers. obs.
+2013).

-In cultivation, it is a brighter picture.
+In cultivation it is a brighter picture.
 Richard Pearce introduced the species to British horticulture via the Veitch nurseries in 1859.
-Although it would eventually become well established in cultivation, it initially proved difficult to propagate, difficult to transplant and difficult to please generally, being very sensitive until well established and prone to sudden demise (Bean 1981).
-When happy, E. glutinosa may be expected to form a wide-spreading large shrub or small tree between 5 and 10 m in height, which once established will reliably produce masses of white flowers during late summer before its foliage turns orange-red in autumn.
+Although it would eventually become well established in gardens it initially proved difficult to propagate, difficult to transplant, and difficult to please generally, being very sensitive until well established and prone to sudden demise (Bean 1981).
+Somewhat unfairly, E. glutinosa is probably best known as one of the parents of E. × nymansensis which arose in cultivation in southern England in the early 20th century and which is now the most popular Eucryphia for general planting.
+(The other parent is the other Chilean species E. cordifolia, and it is worth reinforcing a point others have made that the two do not occur together in the wild).
+It remains the case that E. glutinosa is a difficult species to propagate and establish, but once these hurdles have been overcome it may be expected to form a wide-spreading large shrub or small tree, 3–10 m tall, which will reliably produce masses of white flowers during late summer attracing bees from miles around, before its foliage turns vivid shades of yellow, orange and red in autumn.
+Perhaps on account of its deciduous nature it is also generally considered the hardiest species, but high altitude provenenaces of E. lucida from Tasmania could probably compete for this mantle.

-Spencer (Spencer 2002) suggests, not unsurprisingly, that E. glutinosa, E. cordifolia and their hybrid are less common in cultivation in south east Australia than their indigenous cousins, especially the Tasmanian species, which are themselves of outstanding horticultural merit, though the Tasmanian Arboretum’s collection includes E. glutinosa (The Tasmanian Arboretum 2018).
-The picture is very similar in New Zealand, with the Chilean species tending to be overshadowed by the Australians, although again E. glutinosa does occur in gardens, for example in Dunedin Botanic Garden.
+Spencer (2002) suggests that E. glutinosa, E. cordifolia and their hybrid E. × nymansensis are less common in cultivation in south east Australia than their indigenous cousins, especially the Tasmanian species, which are themselves of outstanding horticultural merit, though the Tasmanian Arboretum’s collection includes E. glutinosa (The Tasmanian Arboretum 2018).
+The picture is very similar in New Zealand, with the Chilean species tending to be overshadowed by the Australians, although again E. glutinosa does occur in gardens here, for example in Dunedin Botanic Garden.
+In continental Europe E. glutinosa is widely cultivated but there is scant information available about notable individuals.
+It is reported, for example, from Arboretum Volčji Potok in Slovenia, Arboretum Grenzenlust in Germany, Hørsholm, Denmark, the Conservatoire Botanique National de Brest, France, the Stavanger Botanic Garden, Norway and from Arboretum Wespelaar, Belgium.
+It is commercially available from numerous sources across our area.

 A name covering double or semi-double flowered forms that arise naturally among plants raised from seed.
-There are several outstanding examples in the Eucryphia walk at Castlewellan, County Down, and some of these are said to resist adverse weather conditions better than the single-flowered type, especially ‘Daisy Hill’, a clone selected by the Daisy Hill nursery in Newry, County Down, in the 1920s (S. O’Brien pers. comm.
+Some of these are said to resist adverse weather conditions better than the single-flowered type; there are several outstanding examples in the Eucryphia walk at Castlewellan, Northern Ireland (S. O’Brien pers. comm.
 2018).